1 Peter 3:1

 In the same way, you wives, be submissive to your own husbands so that even if any of them are disobedient to the word, they may be won without a word by the behavior of their wives,

 (b) Be submissive.
 Putting the needs of the other first is the essence of love.
 “Love is not self-seeking” (1 Cor.
 13:5).
-We give ourselves to others as an act of worship to the One who gave himself for us.
+We give ourselves to those we love as an act of worship to the One who gave himself for us.

 True submission stems from love, not power.
 It is saying, “Because I love you, I choose to put you first.”
 Submission is not forced on us from above; it is something we offer to another.
 It’s choosing to surrender because we want to, not because we have to.